-“When COVID-19 hit Finland, our virtual care service orders rose by 650 per cent and, within one month, the usage of the service had doubled in Finland to over 90 000 remote care contacts per month,” says Ojala.
+“When COVID-19 hit Finland, our virtual care service orders rose by 650 per cent and, within one month, the service usage had doubled in Finland to over 90 000 remote care contacts per month,” says Ojala.

 VideoVisit also doubled its sales domestically and shifted its internationalisation efforts into high gear.

-In the United Kingdom, where the virus hit the populace hard, VideoVisit’s ready-to-go virtual care service was selected for Techforce19, an NHS initiative to find solutions that can be quickly implemented into the healthcare system’s operations.
+In the UK, where the virus hit the populace hard, VideoVisit’s ready-to-go virtual care service was selected for Techforce19, an NHS initiative to find solutions that can be quickly implemented into the healthcare system.

 “We’ve had the UK in our sights for a while now,” says Ojala.
 “The pandemic offered an accelerated market entry for us.
 We’re sitting at the right tables now and discussing how to bring virtual care to the elderly in the UK.”

-A crucial companion was fellow Finnish company Nursebuddy, a partner for VideoVisit in the UK with an existing clientele of over 150 home care providers in the country.
+A crucial companion was fellow Finnish company Nursebuddy, a partner for VideoVisit with a clientele of over 150 home care providers in the UK.